 Kandahar Afghanistan Travel Guide

-Lack of water is an important issue.
+Lack of water is a key issue.
 Be mindful of your water usage, take shorter showers, and avoid unnecessary consumption.

 Waste management is basic, with minimal recycling infrastructure.
 Minimize waste by avoiding single-use plastics.